-Beginning in the fall of 2021, six artists, jointly with participants invited from the general public, initiated a series of free-format research projects, notably fieldwork and workshops, according to each group's chosen theme.
+Since the fall of 2021, six teams of artists, along with participants recruited from the general public, have been conducting a series of free-format research projects such as fieldwork and workshops, according to each group's chosen theme.
 During Aichi Triennale 2022, these projects' results will be exhibited and presented.
 Workshops and events will also be held.

-Exhibition venue: Aichi Arts Centre, Room J, 8F
+Exhibition venue: Learning Room (Gallery J), Aichi Arts Centre 8F

-\The following is an alphabetical listing of the artist's last name.
+The following is an alphabetical listing of the artist's last name.